Fireworks of Glass Tower and Ceiling

-Fireworks of Glass Tower and Ceiling, also known as Fireworks of Glass, is a blown glass sculpture installation in the permanent collection of The Children's Museum of Indianapolis located in Indianapolis, Indiana, United States of America.
+Fireworks of Glass Tower and Ceiling, also known as Fireworks of Glass, is a blown glass sculpture installation in the permanent collection of The Children's Museum of Indianapolis located in Indianapolis, Indiana, United States.
 The tower sits on a glass base, a pergola ceiling, and rises through the center of the museum's spiraling ramp system.
 Created by Dale Chihuly in 2006, it is his second-largest permanently installed glass sculpture.
 Beneath the tower is an accompanying exhibit that describes the sculpture and the process by which it was made.
 The tower and pergola ceiling are two distinct accessioned objects in the Children's Museum's collection.

 Description

 Fireworks of Glass and Pergola Ceiling is a 43-foot tower composed of 3,200 pieces of red, yellow, and cobalt blue blown glass and a pergola ceiling made up of 1,600 pieces of multicolored glass.
 On the tower, two to four feet pieces of twisted glass are situated on a metal armature suspended by steel cables.
 The tower rests on a glass plate over a pergola ceiling filled with other pieces of glass.
 Each piece of glass was individually blown by a team of glassblowers based out of Chihuly's studio in Tacoma, Washington.

 The installation is made up of the main tower, which is composed of Horny and Gooseneck-shaped glass pieces, and the pergola ceiling, an area underneath the artwork that serves as the ceiling for the Fireworks of Glass exhibit in the lower level of the museum.
 The ceiling includes 1,600 pieces of glass in some of Chihuly's favourite shapes such as Putti, Seaforms, and Persians.
 Other shapes represented in the ceiling are Gooseneck, Mexican hat, twisted horn, split leaf, sea tube, frog foot, starfish, and horn bale.